Do you eat frozen dinners heated up in the microwave? And if so, how closely do you look at the packaging for those meals?

 These plastic concerns apply not only to items like disposable yogurt cups that were never intended for the microwave, but also to plastic containers specifically marketed as "microwave safe."
 That's what Good Housekeeping found back in November 2008 when it tested 31 plastic items that people are likely to use to reheat foods.
 While the majority of the items showed no traces of BPA or phthalates, three items were found to contain BPA: Rubbermaid EasyFind Lids container, Rubbermaid Premier container, and Glad Press'n Seal Multipurpose Sealing Wrap.
 One item — Glad Press'n Seal wrap — contained low levels of both phthalates and BPA.

 The disturbing part of this experiment is that these questionable items are expressly marketed as BPA-free products by Rubbermaid and Glad.
-Rubbermaid, for example, includes its EasyFind Lids on a list of BPA-free items — and contends its own experiments found no traces of BPA.
-Glad Press’n Seal wrap’s FAQ also brags that their item contains no BPA — and includes a link to an official-looking letter from Clorox (PDF) reiterating this statement.
+Rubbermaid, for example, includes its EasyFind Lids on a list of BPA-free items and contends its own experiments found no traces of BPA.
+Glad Press'n Seal wrap's FAQ also brags that their item contains no BPA.

 That's why many people are worried about putting plastics in the microwave.
 Last month, New York Times columnist Nicholas D. Kristof asked doctors at a symposium what they do in their own homes to reduce risks of diseases linked to environmental pollution, like cancer: